B i o g r a p h y

 A Fulbright grant recipient to the Hochschule für Musik und Theater in Leipzig, Germany, she sang for many years with Helmuth Rilling through the Internationale Bachakademie Stuttgart, and later La Academia de Bach in Chile.
 Ms. Marshall holds a Doctorate in Music from the Indiana University Jacobs School of Music, where her principal teacher was Carol Vaness, and has also coached with Roger Vignoles, Martin Katz, Håkan Hagagård, Delores Ziegler, Charles Riecker, and Suzanne Murphy.

 Ms. Marshall has served on the voice faculty of the Ithaca College School of Music, the University of Southern Maine School of Music, and the Portland Conservatory of Music.
-In 2020 Ms. Marshall relocated to the Chicago area where she now lives with her husband, composer James Kallembach, and maintains a private voice studio.
+In 2020 Ms. Marshall relocated to the Chicago area where she now lives with her partner, composer James Kallembach, and maintains a private voice studio.